django/deps/draft/email-providers.md

 * `EmailMessage.send()`

-Investigation of existing code using `fail_silently` suggests that, despite its *actual* behavior, callers had several different expectations for the *expected* functionality.
+Investigation of existing code using `fail_silently` suggests that, despite its *actual* behavior, callers had several different interpretations of its *expected* functionality.
 Calls with `fail_silently=True` should be updated with one of these options, depending on the caller's intent: